 St. Jean Baptiste Day used a Celebrate Canada grant to organize a three-event day.
 The day saw 230 participants in events recognizing the French heritage of the area.

 2018 also saw the John Fisher Memorial Gallery Exhibit "Women of the Kingston Peninsula" which presented the impact that the women of Kingston had on the development of the community.

-In the summer of 2019 Kingston Peninsula Heritage presented the "Juduith Baxter Exhibition" which featured many of the local artists creations in a display at the John Fisher Memorial Museum.
+In the summer of 2019 Kingston Peninsula Heritage presented the "Judith Baxter Exhibition" which featured many of the local artists creations in a display at the John Fisher Memorial Museum.

-A walking graveyard tour of Trinity Anglican Church was presented August 14th by Connor DeMerchant. the tour included stories of interesting people buried and talked about the symbolism of the depictions on gravestones.
+A walking graveyard tour of Trinity Anglican Church was presented on August 14th by Connor DeMerchant.
+The tour included stories of interesting people buried in the graveyard and he talked about the symbolism of the different decorative carvings on the gravestones.

-Kingston Peninsula Heritage also held a summer day camp for children ages 7-12, this program provide the children with a tour of the 1810 Carter House and the John Fisher Memorial Museum.
+Kingston Peninsula Heritage also held a summer day camp for children ages 7-12, this program provided the children with a tour of the 1810 Carter House and the John Fisher Memorial Museum.